 - Court Member

-- Five Independent Members: one of whom to be Convener (the Convener should not also serve as the Senior Governor of Court or Convener of the Operating Board); The Senior Independent Member should also normally be a member of the Committee or invited to be in attendance.
+- Five Independent Members: one of whom to be Convener (the Convener should not also serve as the Senior Governor of Court or Chair of the Policy and Resources Committee); The Senior Independent Member should also normally be a member of the Committee or invited to be in attendance.

 - Principal (or Senior Vice-Principal as alternate with agreement of Convener)

 - A staff member of Court (who is not a Senate Assessor and who may be another elected staff member of Court or trade union nominated member of Court)

 - A Students’ Association nominated member of Court

 In addition the Committee will have the power to co-opt additional members subject to the approval of Court.

 - 50% of formal membership (including Chair)